carlomalagnino01/SmartClicker/README.md

 # Smart Clicker

-It tracks one hand by giving the chance to move in between slides, without using the keyboard or any additional hardware.
+The script tracks one hand by giving the chance to move in between slides, without using the keyboard or any additional hardware.
+Two main predefined gestures are exploited:
+- join thumb and forefinger -> NEXT SLIDE
+- join thumb and middle finger -> PREVIOUS SLIDE

 ## Steps:
 1)	Download Repository